Kirill888/notes/_posts/2019-01-05-wireguard-via-websocket.md

 1. Head over to [wstunnel releases](https://github.com/erebe/wstunnel/releases/) and download linux version for your server
 2. Compile mac version yourself, not currently available from releases page
    - Alternative is to run Linux version in docker
-   - Download binary I have [compiled](https://github.com/Kirill888/notes/releases/)
+   - Or download binary I have [compiled](https://github.com/Kirill888/notes/releases/tag/wg-tunnel-update)

 On a server we run